 DIY garages are popping up in more and more locations, but they aren’t available everywhere.
 If you happen to be serving in the military on a base, some bases offer DIY garages.
 Besides that, we found a few in Arizona and California, Virginia Beach, VA, and Kissimmee, FL.
 If you live close to a major city, odds are good that there is one in your area.

+It would be nice to rent a garage to work on cars but the service isn’t offered exactly.
 If you need to work on your car but don’t have the space to do it at home, there are some places you can go.
 You may be able to work on your car at a friend’s house, your workplace parking lot, a storage unit, or a DIY garage.
 If you know how to do the work yourself, it’s definitely worth asking around instead of going to an expensive mechanic.